oskaygunacar/django-rest-finance-app/README.md

   Creates an asset with the name sent in a POST request in the specified category.
   Example URL: `/api/crypto/assets/create/`

+    Example Request Body: `{"name":"test"}`

 - **Add a Transaction to an Asset**:
   `/api/<category_slug>/assets/<asset_slug>/transaction/`
   Adds a new transaction (buy or sell) to the specified asset in the specified category.
 The transaction is recorded directly in the database, and the asset data is updated.

+  Example Request Body: `{"amount":213123.123, "cost":12350, "transaction_type":"buy"}` (Cost data optional, if its not provided it will be processed as 0)

 ### DELETE URLs
 - **Delete a Specific Transaction**:
   `/api/<category_slug>/assets/<asset_slug>/transaction/delete/<transaction_id>/`
   Deletes the transaction with the specified `transaction_id` for the asset in the specified category using an HTTP Delete Request.
 No data needs to be sent in the request body, just an authentication token.

+  Example Delete Request URI: `/api/crypto/assets/xfunnlzmlmtnckr/delete/2/` - To get transaction ID you can check asset detail response.
+In asset detail request's response you can see all transactions and their IDs.

 - **Delete an Asset**:
   `/api/<slug:category_slug>/assets/<slug:asset_slug>/delete/`
   Permanently deletes the specified asset from the specified category using an HTTP Delete Request.

+    Example Delete Request URI: `/api/crypto/assets/xfunnlzmlmtnckr/delete/` - Permanently deletes the asset with slug 'xfunnlzmlmtnckr'

 ## Limitations
 - Users need to register to use the app.
 In order to use the REST API, the token information of the user whose asset information will be worked on is needed.